 Smoking is known to be the most common trigger of laryngeal cancer.
 Therefore, patients with Reinke's edema should get regular cancer screening examinations by a specialist, especially since the voice quality strongly affected by Reinke's edema can mask the development of laryngeal cancer.

-Case Report: Reinke’s Edema
+Case Report: Reinke’s Edema (Polypoid Corditis)

 A 48-year-old woman insurance agent had been increasingly noticing voice complaints for several years.
 Her voice was hoarse and deep; she reported frequently being taken for a man on the telephone; in general, her voice would fatigue faster than several years ago.